What are your boundary challenges in your homeschool and what are the steps to dealing with boundaries in your homeschool?

 When our needs are met, we more easily share and address other people’s needs.

-How we can build boundaries in our homeschools.
+How we can create steps to dealing with boundaries in your homeschools.

 Get out your journal and answer the following questions:

 - Do a boundary assessment: where do you think you need to establish boundaries?

 - Who do you have a boundary challenge with?